 Survival Kit Built into a Lifejacket

 I needed to ensure that the Lifejacket (BERING by MEC) contained at least the Top Eight Critical Items and was heavy in Fire Lighting equipment.
 I set 8 Priorities for this Survival Kit; Warmth, Fire Lighting, Survival Knife, First Aid, Signaling, Water Purification, Shelter, and finally Travel.
-The Survival Items need to be contained/stuffed into the two small pockets included in my lifejacket or attached in a secure way.
+The Survival Items need to be contained/stuffed into the two small pockets included in my lifejacket or attached securely.
 I needed to ensure that all items are Waterproofed and able to be used in a moist environment.
-Every item in such a Small Survival Kit is a Compromise and certainly other alternative are available to nearly every item taken.
+Every item in such a Small Survival Kit is a Compromise and certainly, other alternatives are available to nearly every item taken.